Obituary of Marjorie LaVerne Zeigler

 Marjorie and Gene enjoyed collecting Native American artifacts and rock-hounding.
 They also enjoyed operating the family farms and helped some of their children establish farms of their own.
 They, very much, enjoyed the arrival and times spent visiting with all of their Grand children and Great Grand children.
 Marjorie was loved, honored and cherished by most everyone that knew Her.
 She saw the goodness in others as well as the failings and would not hesitate to let them know what they were.
 She believed everyone could overcome their shortcomings and did what She could, to that end.
 The Family wishes to express their gratitude to the many staff members of Edgewood Retirement Center, for befriending and providing loving care to Our Mother.
 And We would, also, like to express our gratitude to the staff of Allcare Hospice for excellent care and understanding.

 For friends and family, viewing will be Fri., Aug.
 9, from 7-10 pm., at the Thomason Funeral Home, Weiser, ID.

 Graveside services will be held Sat., Aug.
 10, at 10 am. at Fairview Cemetery, Annex, OR.

-To send flowers to the family of Marjorie Zeigler, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Marjorie Zeigler, please visit Tribute Store